Completed and Opened to the Public February 24, 2018!

 - Raised garden boxes with space for over 50 community garden assignments

-Once completed, this garden will be integrated with Recreation and Park's Community Gardens Program.
+This garden is now part of SF Recreation and Park's Community Gardens Program.